-PP is a 54-year-old gentleman who was admitted to Stepping Hill Hospital on 18th April 2020 with word finding difficulties and weakness on the right side.
+PP is a 54-year-old gentleman who was admitted to Stepping Hill Hospital with word finding difficulties and weakness on the right side.
 PP followed the hyperacute pathway and a clinical diagnosis of stroke was made (CT scan were inconclusive).
 He was referred as an Acute ‘As Per Protocol’ patient to the CNRS team.
 An initial telephone contact was completed within one working day.

 His past medical history includes a diagnosis of Guillain Barre syndrome in 2004, migraines and asthma.
 He was previously fit and well prior to the stroke and owns his own business as a car mechanic.

 At the initial contact it was apparent that the wife was extremely concerned about PP, he was struggling to get out of bed due to an intense migraine, not wanting to eat or drink.
 I advised wife to contact GP/ ward if PP deteriorated and to try to get him to remain as hydrated as much as possible and to try short periods out of bed.
 Within the first week post discharge I had contacted the patient and wife 3 times with reassurance, advice on exercises for his right arm, fatigue management, sensory input into right hand and foot and relaxation techniques.